mozilla/ascendproject/README.md

 The point is to have all of this in the open and available to anyone who wants to see it, contribute to it, test it, or fork it.

-Check out the homepage for more informtation.
+Check out the homepage for more information.